Starship Technologies: Corporate matters

 The Starship's original headquarters were established in London but were moved to San Francisco in 2018.

 In 2014–2018, Allan Martinson served as the chief operating officer of Starship.
 In 2018, the chief executive officer Ahti Heinla switched to the position of the chief technology officer and Lex Bayer, Airbnb's former head of business development, payments, and Airbnb for business, was hired as the new CEO.
 Starship hired Alastair Westgarth, former CEO of Google X company, Loon, as their CEO in June 2021.
 Westgarth left the company and Heinla returned as chief executive in December 2023.

 By 2019, Starship had received US$85 million in venture funding.
 In addition to Janus Friis and Ahti Heinla, other investors include Airbnb co-founder Nathan Blecharczyk, Skype founding engineer Jaan Tallinn, Morpheus Ventures, Shasta Ventures, Matrix Partners, MetaPlanet Holdings, Daimler AG, Grishin Robotics, ZX Ventures, Playfair Capital and others.

 In January 2022, Starship received a €50 million investment from the European Investment Bank.
 In March 2022 the company raised $100 million in investments, bringing total investment raised to $202 million.

-In February 2024 the company raised $90 million led by Plural and Iconical, bringing equity funding to $230 million and another €50 million long term loan facilities by the European Investment bank in January of 2022.
+In February 2024 the company raised $90 million led by Plural and Iconical, bringing equity funding to $230 million and another €50 million long term loan facilities by the European Investment bank in January 2022.
 The company raised another $50 million in funding in October 2025.

 Starship also announced a partnership with Veriff in January 2022 to provide authentication and re-verification services for its fleet of autonomous delivery robots in the UK.
 This partnership made Starship the first company to create a fully autonomous end-to-end delivery service for age-restricted items.